High (Feeder song): Legacy

 Two days after drummer Jon Lee committed suicide at his home in Miami, on 7 January 2002 BBC Radio 1 DJ Steve Lamacq broadcast a tribute show to him, as part of his then show titled The Evening Session.
 Many fans earlier on in the day contacted Steve to play "High" as a tribute to Jon at the end of his show, which he did.
 When the band returned to the live stage in August of that year, all live performances of "High" saw Grant Nicholas play an acoustic guitar instead of an electric guitar as with all performances prior to this.
 Touring guitarist Dean Tidey played all the electric parts of the song.
 This was the only year the song was performed with this arrangement.
-The band's appearance at the Reading and Leeds festivals saw them play the second stage, to reflect the low-key profile to their shows.
-The second stage to this festival at the time was called The Evening Session Stage, the same name as Steve Lamacq's show at the time.
+The band's appearance at the Reading and Leeds festivals saw them play the second stage, to reflect the low-key profile to their shows and that Melvin Benn, the festival's organiser had invited them to play the Main Stage as first day headliner, only to turn this down as they did not want to play such a high-profile show too soon after Jon Lee's passing.
+The second stage to this festival was then called The Evening Session Stage, the same name as Steve Lamacq's show at the time.

+The song is still a setlist regular, with Grant Nicholas dedicating it to Jon Lee.